potykion/repka/README.md

       await repo.insert(Task(title="New task"))
     ```

-- `repo.ignore_insert` - list of entity fields that will be ignored on insert and set after insert, useful for auto incrementing / default fields like dates or sequence numbers
+- `repo.ignore_default` - list of entity fields that will be ignored on insert and set after insert if they equal to default field value.
+Useful for auto incrementing / default fields like dates or sequence numbers

 #### ContextVar support